shahpathik/shahpathik.github.io/projects/radgrad.md

   - Gamification
   - Education
   - MongoDB
-summary: I am one of the key developers creating an online system that combines degree planning, social networking, and gamification to enhance the undergraduate compute science experience academically, socially, and professionally.
+summary: I am one of the key developers creating an online system that combines degree planning, social networking, and gamification to enhance the undergraduate computer science experience academically, socially, and professionally.
 projecturl: https://radgrad.org
 ---